5 Fingers: Plot

-Anna's newly found wealth and previous willingness to become a spy cause her to fall under suspicion by Travers, who also rigs the ambassador's safe with a burglar alarm.
-Von Richter requests a document detailing an Allied operation called Overlord, the D-Day invasion plan, and Cicero demands £40,000 for it.
+Anna's newly found wealth and previous willingness to become a spy arouse the suspicion of Travers, who rigs the ambassador's safe with a burglar alarm.
+When Von Richter requests a document detailing an Allied operation called "Overlord", the D-Day invasion plan, Cicero demands £40,000 for it.

+At the embassy, Diello overhears Travers and the ambassador discussing that Anna has taken £300,000 and suddenly departed for Switzerland.
+Diello realizes that Anna has stolen all of his money and fled.
+Anna sends a perfumed letter to Sir Frederic identifying his valet as the spy being paid by the Germans.
+Diello sees Anna's letter in the ambassador's mail and stores it in the safe.
+Later, Diello removes the fuse for the safe's alarm, opens the safe, photographs the D-Day plans and intercepts the letter.
+In the interim, a cleaning woman replaces the fuse.
+When Diello returns the plans to the safe, he triggers the alarm and must flee.
 Diello realizes that he could soon be killed by one side or captured by the other.
-He flees to South America, only to discover that Anna has stolen all of his money and departed to Switzerland.
-She sends a letter to Sir Frederic that identifies his valet as the spy being paid by the Germans.
-Diello removes the fuse for the safe's alarm, opens the safe, photographs the D-Day plans and intercepts the letter, but a cleaning woman replaces the fuse.
-When Diello returns the plans to the safe, he triggers the alarm and must flee.

 Diello now knows for certain how Anna feels about him.
 Broke and on the run, Diello demands and receives a £100,000 payment from the Germans for the photographs of the D-Day plans.
-A second malicious letter from Anna to the Germans misinforms them that the valet is a British spy, causing them to disregard the D-Day information as unreliable.
+A second letter from Anna to the Germans misinforms them that the valet is a British spy, causing them to disregard the D-Day information as unreliable.

-Diello escapes alone to Rio, where he enjoys a new life of prosperity and freedom until Brazilian authorities arrest him because all of his money is counterfeit, created during Operation Bernhard.
+Esscaping alone to Rio, Diello enjoys a new life of prosperity and freedom until Brazilian authorities arrest him for passing counterfeit currency created during Operation Bernhard.
 Realizing that Anna's money in Switzerland is also counterfeit offers him some consolation.